Skip to content

 Building a Reasoning AI Agent with LlamaIndex: ReAct and Function Agent in Python

-A workshop for mid-level developers who want to build a reasoning agent in Python with LlamaIndex step by step, compare ReActAgent and FunctionAgent, learn tool design, debugging, guardrails, and finish with a complete listing of a working agent.
+A workshop for mid-level developers who want to build, step by step, a reasoning agent in Python with LlamaIndex, compare ReActAgent and FunctionAgent, learn tool design, debugging, guardrails, and finish with a complete listing of a working agent.

 8 hours 6 modules Certificate